blog posts

 Debian is also very similar to Unix and has a free software collection; of course, much of its software is licensed under the GNU General Public License.

-What made Debian 2018 win the title of the best distribution of the year is its user-friendliness and stability that you can easily work with.
+What made Debian 2018 win the title of the best distribution of the year is its user-friendliness and stability, which make it easy to work with.
 Another feature of Debian that adds to its likability is its convenient and easy installation.
-You can have it in three whistles; We have written the Debian installation tutorial in the simplest possible language for you to read.
+You can have it in three whistles.
+We have written the Debian installation tutorial in the simplest possible language for you to read.

-You can have Debian both on the system and the server.
-If you’re interested in knowing more about Debian, you can read a comprehensive What is Debian article.
+Debian can be installed on both the system and the server.
+If you’re interested in learning more about Debian, you can read a comprehensive What is Debian article.

 What are the differences between CentOS and Debian?